OfficeDev/Project-docs-pr/project/api/CustomFieldCollection.md

 #### <a name="GetById_String_objectId_"></a>GetById(String objectId)

-Returns the custom field that is specified by the Id value.
+Gets a [CustomField](CustomField.md) from the collection with the Guid value.

 ##### Syntax